 Restricted Cash, Cash Equivalents and Investments-Restricted cash and cash equivalents represents amounts to support restricted fund balance, future disbursements associated with unearned revenue, unspent proceeds from debt issuances, and amounts held on behalf of others.
 New York State law governs the Village/Town's investment policies.
 Permissible investments include obligations of the United States Treasury, United States Agencies, repurchase agreements and obligations of New York State or its localities.
-Investments of the Pension Trust Fund are held with an insurance company.
+Investments related to Length of Service Award Programs ("LOSAP") are held with an insurance company.
 The funds are invested along with the company's other assets in a variety of instruments.
 The amounts are invested in various portfolios by the trustee.
 These investments are not subject to risk categorization.

 Taxes Receivable-The Village/Town is responsible for the collection of taxes.
-Real property taxes attach as an enforceable lien on real property as of June 1^{st} and are payable in two installments due in June and December.
+Real property taxes attach as an enforceable lien on real property as of June 1st and are payable in two installments due in June and December.
 Taxes receivable are shown net of an allowance for uncollectible accounts, where applicable.